 That's better.
 Using a lower multiplication factor for Z scale reduces the apparent verticality and thus reduces shadows.

 We Shift-click on the image's tab to undock the image window and then resize it to make it larger, pressing the Zoom to Fit button to expand the view to fill the larger window.
 That gives us a better view of the data.

 The famous Yosemite Valley known to millions of tourists is the seemingly narrow valley running horizontally across the image about one third of the way down from the top.

 What does interpolate do as a Fill method? - In the example above we used closest lower value as the Fill method.
 Suppose we used interpolate?

 In the Image tab we change the Fill method to interpolate and then we press Update Style.

-The result is a smooth interpolation of colors applied to pixel values between the bounds of ranges.
+Without shading, the result is a smooth interpolation of colors applied to pixel values between the bounds of ranges.
 For example, a light green color is used for 90 meter and a beige color for 1068 meters.
 Pixels with heights between 90 and 1068 will be colored with an interpolation of color between light green and beige.

 Undocking the map into a larger window and zooming to fit, we see the smoother effect interpolation provides.